 Speaking to Refinery29 back in February, Lemmons explained why she choose to focus on this particular time in Tubman's life.

 “The images that we see of Harriet Tubman and the way we're used to thinking of her is of a much older person, but to think what she did when she was a young woman is quite extraordinary," Lemmons said.
 "We don't really have a lot of [visuals] from that period, when she was really doing her superwoman thing.
 She's this incredible figure."

 "It's a very interesting time in American history, and it's a very interesting time in Harriet Tubman's life," she added.

-Harriet, which will hit theatres on November 1, also stars Janelle Monae as one of Tubman's mentors, and Leslie Odom Jr. as William Still, a Philadelphia abolitionist who helped her develop her Underground Railroad network.
+Harriet, which will hit cinemas later this year, also stars Janelle Monae as one of Tubman's mentors, and Leslie Odom Jr. as William Still, a Philadelphia abolitionist who helped her develop her Underground Railroad network.
 Taylor Swift's boyfriend Joe Alwyn seems to be continuing in his streak of playing the most villainous characters imaginable (see: Operation Finale, Boy Erased), playing what appears to be a slave-owner on the hunt for Tubman.